venergyit2023/JavaDataAccessExamples/README.md

 Fourth example: printing data (Person) to .txt file (advanced example).
 Fourth example: reading data (Person) from person.txt file (advanced example)

+### Example 5

+Package: filereaderfirst
+In first example we created file myPerson.txt .
+In this example we are reading data from file myPerson.txt .